Day 1: Chiang Mai – Lampang – Phrae

 Wat Prathat Chae Haeng and Wat Prathat Khao Noi

-After lunch we will visit Wat Phumin, Wat Prathat Chae Haeng and Wat Phrathat Khao Noi.
+After lunch, we will visit Wat Phumin, Wat Prathat Chae Haeng, and Wat Phrathat Khao Noi.
 Wat Phumin is famous for its wonderful murals.
-Your guide will explain about the meaning of these.
-Wat Phrathat Chae Haeng without a doubt the most sacred temple in Nan.
+Your guide will explain the meaning of these.
+Wat Phrathat Chae Haeng undoubtedly is the most sacred temple in Nan.
 Many Thai Buddhist visit this temple.
 It is located across the Nan River, a couple of km outside of the town.

-Finally we will visit the Wat Phrathat Khao Noi with its standing Buddha statue.
-A Naga staircase leads to the temple but it is also possible to get to the temple by car.
+Finally, we will visit Wat Phrathat Khao Noi with its standing Buddha statue.
+A Naga staircase leads to the temple, but it is also possible to get to the temple by car.
 We recommend walking the steps.
-From the botton it looks worse than it is.
-Once you are there you are rewarded with a fantastic view of Nan and the valley.
+Once you have reached the temple, you are rewarded with a fantastic view of Nan and the valley.
 The temple is famous for its golden Buddha statue you can see from far away.
-After our Nan temple tour we return to the hotel.
+After our Nan temple tour, we return to the hotel.